zksward/oscura-informed/README.md

 # Oscura by Fey

-Fey’s theme features meticulously curated accent colors and precisely balanced contrast, crafting a sophisticated coding environment that’s both elegant and easy on the eyes.
+Fey's theme features meticulously curated accent colors and precisely balanced contrast, crafting a sophisticated coding environment that's both elegant and easy on the eyes.

 ## Recommended Settings and extension